top of page

 b) ACSM published its 11th edition (2021) of ACSM Guidelines for Exercise Testing and Prescription, Gary Liguori, senior editor.

 c) IHRSA Standards: Title changed from IHRSA’s Guide to Club Membership & Conduct to IHRSA Club Membership Eligibility Standards.
+In March 2024, IHRSA changed its name to Health & Fitness Association.

 Chapter 5